Fake news – a dangerous distraction

 Accompanying fake news articles are the fake adverts that drive traffic to the content.
 Increasingly, consumers are beginning to question fake adverts of any kind, so-called ‘clickbait’, that drives users to a site that they weren’t expecting.

 Facebook adverts are incredibly easy to create and have a very low entry budget.
 Although adverts are checked, a surprising number of fake adverts slip through the net.

-Martin Lewis, the face of Money Saving Expert, recently approached the ASA to investigate a range of fake Facebook adverts which made false claims using his name.
-Although the adverts have all been removed, Lewis still feels that there is more to be done, stating: ‘It’s about time Facebook took its duties as a paid publisher seriously and faced consequences, as so many times it has breached them.’
+Martin Lewis, the face of Money Saving Expert, approached the Advertising Standards Agency (ASA) in 2017 to investigate a range of fake Facebook adverts which made false claims using his name.
+Although the adverts have all been removed, Lewis still feels that there is more to be done, stating: “It’s about time Facebook took its duties as a paid publisher seriously and faced consequences, as so many times it has breached them.”